FORMA-UniGe/forma-unige.github.io/README.md

     "type": "Type of course (eg. PhD Course, Master course, and so on)", "title": "The title of the course",
     "teacher": "The teacher(s) of the course",
-    "abstract": "The full description of the course (as long as you want)", "image": "A picture representing the course (put ./images/courses/default.jpg if no image is present)" }
+    "department": "The department in which the course is done", "abstract": "The full description of the course (as long as you want)", "image": "A picture representing the course (put ./images/courses/default.jpg if no image is present)" }